mongodb/docs/source/includes/facts/ldap-considerations.rst

   The procedures in this section describe the required settings and provide examples of LDAP configuration.

-- To improve security, consider :ref:`configuring TLS <secure-tls>`.
+- To improve security, consider deploying a :ref:`TLS-encrypted replica set <tls-for-replica-set>` or a :ref:`TLS-encrypted sharded cluster <tls-for-sharded-cluster>`.
   Encryption with |tls| is optional.
 By default, |ldap| traffic is sent as plain text.
 This means that username and password are exposed to network threats.
 Many modern directory services, such as Microsoft